ElemeFE/node-interview/sections/en-us/process.md

 ## Process

-Here we will discuss the `project` object in Node.js.
+Here we will discuss the `process` object in Node.js.
 It can be printed out by using `console.log (process)` in the code.
 You can see the process object exposed a lot of useful properties and methods.
 For more details you can refer [Official document](https://nodejs.org/dist/latest-v6.x/docs/api/process.html), which has been very detailed, including but not limited to:

 * The basic information of the process